MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-usage-metering.md

 ::: moniker-end

 You can configure System Center - Service Provider Foundation (SPF) to aggregate usage statistics for queries by the SPF Usage web service.

 ## Before you start

 Here's what you need:

 - Servers running SPF, VMM, and Operations Manager.
-If needed, all these components can all be on the same computer.
+If needed, all these components can be on the same computer.
 - The Windows Azure Pack for Windows Server and API to provision IaaS.
 - The Operations Manager server should have an Operations Manager Data Warehouse \(OMDW\) database.
 VMM management packs should be installed.
 - A server running SQL Server with the Operations Manager Data Warehouse (OMDW).